pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-3/index.md

 scheme for your own.
 (And we won't take it personally, promise.)

 When you create a new stack using [pulumi stack init]({{< ref "/docs/reference/cli/pulumi_stack_init" >}}), you can optionally specify a `--secrets-provider` flag.
-That will determine the where and how of how secrets get managed on your stack.
+That will determine where and how secrets get managed on your stack.

 For example, to use your own KMS key for encrypting data, you can pass the secrets provider `"awskms://alias/ExampleAlias?region=us-east-1"`.
 The Pulumi command-line will work and behave the same.
 Except that